 |Course Title||Course Number||When Taken|

 |Math Methods for Economics2||ECON BC1007||1|

 |2.
 Upper-Level Economics Elective||3|

 1ECON UN1105 (at Columbia) may be substituted for BC1003

 2Calculus I and III (MATH UN1101, MATH UN1201) may be substituted for ECON BC1007 to satisfy the Math Methods requirement.
-Students with an AP score of AB or BC = 4 or higher and are placed out of Calculus I are exempt from taking this course and should start with Calculus III.
+Students with an AP score of AB or BC = 4 or higher (or an IB score of 6 or 7 in IB Mathematics) and are placed out of Calculus I are exempt from taking this course and should start with Calculus III.
 Honor’s Mathematics I & II may be substituted for two semesters of Calculus I & III.

 3ECON UN3213 (at Columbia) may be subsituted for BC3033.

 4ECON UN3211 (at Columbia) may be substituted for BC3035.

 5STAT UN1101 (formerly STAT W1111), STAT UN1201 (formerly STAT W1211), PSYC BC1101, BUSI G6014, SIEO W3600 or STAT GU4001 may be substituted for ECON BC2411.
 [Note: If you minor or double major in Psychology and you take Psych BC1101, you must take an additional open economics elective in order to maintain the same total number of courses --Barnard does not allow you to double count courses from both deparrtments.]